Logo

 Content Validation

 Content validation is vital to obtain optimal results.
-Multiple iterations of the content in consultation with subject matter experts and the organization are the best practice to reflect the real essence of the organizational environment.
+Multiple iterations of the content in consultation with subject matter experts is the best practice to reflect the real essence of the organizational environment.

 For online behavioral tests, organizations can opt for virtual assessment centers.
-They are easy to roll out, highly time and cost-effective, easily scalable and generate instant reports.
-Conversely, offline tools often involve one or more assessors observing the candidates at a physical or blended assessment center.
+They are easy to roll out, highly time and cost-effective, easily scalable, and generate instant reports.
+Conversely, offline tools often involve one or more assessors observing candidates at a physical assessment center.
 The reports typically take longer because the assessors need to cull the results together.

 Advantages